Find synonyms Find exact match

 CONTRAINDICATIONS TO ELECTIVE REPAIR — There are few contraindications to inguinal or femoral hernia repair, provided the procedure can be performed under local anesthesia (with or without sedation).
 For patients in whom the hernia cannot be repaired using local anesthesia, the main contraindication relates to the type of anesthesia that would be used.

 Active infection, which includes any infection from local infection or systemic sepsis, is a contraindication to the placement of prosthetic material, which is usually needed to provide a tension-free repair.
-(See "Wound infections following abdominal wall hernia repair: Epidemiology, pathogenesis, and prevention".)
+(See "Wound infection following repair of abdominal wall hernia".)

 Pregnancy — The prevalence of inguinal hernia during pregnancy is overall low and estimated to be 1:2000 .
 Complications of groin hernia during pregnancy account for <5 percent of intestinal obstructions .
 In general, elective repair of groin hernia during pregnancy is not recommended; however, if severe discomfort or a hernia complication develops, repair will need to be undertaken during pregnancy.